 How do you choose the best lawyer for your case?

-Personal injury lawyers have to be licensed to practice law, just like every other lawyer in the state.
-But all good personal injury lawyers have to be prepared to take the client’s case to court, and need to have real trial experience and solid credentials.
+Some lawyers have developed their specialties through experience and others may have earned credentials similar to Board certification for doctors.
+Personal injury lawyers have to be licensed to practice law, just like every other lawyer in your state.
+But good personal injury lawyers have to be prepared to take the client’s case to court, and need to have real trial experience and solid credentials.
 How do you know if the lawyer you are considering has the experience needed for your personal injury case, and is reputable, effective and honest?